Turtle Art Camp with Susan Shie

 The camp dates listed here show the days you travel in and out, and the days in between are the five full class days here.

-This 2018 schedule is subject to changes, if needed.
+This 2019 schedule is subject to changes, if needed.
 But once I have one student for a camp, that camp's dates are locked in.
-I'm offering 4 one-week art camps in 2018.
-Most of these camps have Wednesday travel-in days and Tuesday travel-out days.
-This makes for less expensive flight costs, than when the students flew on weekends. and it allows me to teach Turtle Art Camps in between my online Lucky Drawing classes.
+I'm offering 4 one-week art camps in 2019.
+These camps have Wednesday travel-in days and Tuesday travel-out days.
+I teach my Turtle Art Camps in the breaks between my online Lucky Drawing classes.
 I don't have enough time or energy to teach at home and online at the same time!

-TAC 2018 weeklong camps to study with me in Wooster, Ohio: All cancelled due to Covid-19.
+TAC 2020-2023 weeklong camps to study with me in Wooster, Ohio: All cancelled due to Covid-19.
 Let's try again next year!

 The dates listed are the Wednesday and Tuesday travel days, and the class is the 5 days in between them.
 This way, you have time to settle in and get rested before class starts, and to rest and pack up, before going back home.
 You will be here for 6 nights.
 There were for 2020, which was completely cancelled, as were 2021 through 2023 camps.